How to Use Alt Codes Without a Numpad

 Using Alt codes with the On-screen Keyboard

-Another method for using alt codes without a physical numpad involves the on-screen keyboard.
-This is a virtual keyboard that appears on your computer screen, allowing you to click on keys with your mouse instead of pressing physical keys.
+You can also use alt codes without a physical numpad by simply using the on-screen keyboard.
+This virtual keyboard can appear on your screen and lets you click on keys instead of pressing them.

-1. Click on the Start button or press the Windows key on your keyboard.
+1. Click the Start button or hit the Windows key.

-2. In the search bar that appears, type “on-screen keyboard” and hit Enter.Open on-screen keyboard Windows 11
+2. Type “on-screen keyboard” and press Enter.Open on-screen keyboard Windows 11

-4. To use an Alt code, click on the “Alt” key on the on-screen keyboard, then click the necessary numbers from the numpad section of the on-screen keyboard.Using Alt codes with the On-screen Keyboard
+4. To use an Alt code, click the “Alt” key on the virtual keyboard, then click the needed numbers from its numpad section.Using Alt codes with the On-screen Keyboard

 Related resource: Windows 11 Keyboard Shortcuts Not Working (Fix)